openebs/openebs/contribute/design/1.x/csi/20190805-csi-zfspv-volume-provisioning.md

     - ReadWriteOnce
 ```

 it will create a ZFSVolume custom resource with same spec as snapshot object.
 Since clone will be on the same node where snapshot exist so ownerNodeID will also be same.
-The controller will create the clone request with status as Pending.

 ```yaml
 apiVersion: openebs.io/v1alpha1